KlaatuCarpenter/Django-Idea-frontend/README.md

 # Front end for Django Idea
-This is code to UI for this repo:
+This is UI for this repo:
 https://github.com/KlaatuCarpenter/Django-Idea
 Material UI library is used.